-How Do We Incorporate STEM into Our Adventures?
+How Do We Incorporate STEAM into Our Adventures?

-In traditional classrooms, students learn science, technology, engineering and math (collectively known as the STEM courses) via books, lectures, and if they’re lucky, the occasional hands-on experiment or project.
+In traditional classrooms, students learn science, technology, engineering, arts, and math (collectively known as the STEAM courses) via books, lectures, and if they’re lucky, the occasional hands-on experiment or project.

 At The Story School, however, learning STEM concepts and skills occurs organically as participants in our adventures come upon situations that require “a particular set of skills” to address.
 All of our activities are story-based, which means all of our participants act as heroes inside these stories — as far from the student sitting at a desk as you can possibly get.